PrestigeBR/PrestigeBR.github.io/_posts/2000-04-13-loadingscreens.md

 Let's make a short minigame to showcase processing input during loading.

-By default the CommonLoadingScreen plugin has a InputPreProcessor setup to eat input, if we are going to make a little minigame we do not want this.
+By default the CommonLoadingScreen plugin has a InputPreProcessor setup to eat input; if we are going to make a little minigame we do not want this.

-You'll either want to remove the `FLoadingScreenInputPreProcessor` or modify it to handle inputs the way you want it too, for the sake of this example though I just removed the call to StartBlockingInput in `LoadingScreenManager::ShowLoadingScreen()`, though I do not recommend going this in any project you intend to ship.
+You'll either want to remove the `FLoadingScreenInputPreProcessor` or modify it to handle inputs the way you want it too.
+For the sake of this example though I just removed the call to StartBlockingInput in `LoadingScreenManager::ShowLoadingScreen()`, though I do not recommend going this in any project you intend to ship.
 This is simply to demonstrate the functionality.
 You can find this in the `LoadingScreenManager` class.

-With our inputs being passed through your next step (the fun part) is to setup a minigame in UMG using inputs and then adding your minigame widget on load as we did above.
+With our inputs being passed through, your next step (the fun part) is to set up a minigame in UMG using inputs and then adding your minigame widget on load as we did above.

 Here is a quick example of something I put together quickly to demonstrate: